Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Calculated only using months where the benchmark posted a positive return.
 Higher is better.

-An upside capture ratio of 110 percent means that when the benchmark rose 10 percent, the fund rose approximately 11 percent.
-It captured 110 percent of the market's upside.
-An upside capture ratio of 85 percent means the fund captured only 85 percent of the rally.
-Everything else held equal, a higher upside capture ratio is better.
+An upside capture ratio of 110% means that when the benchmark rose 10%, this fund rose 11%.
+An upside capture ratio of 90% means the fund captured only 90% of the rally.

-The most useful single number to derive from these two metrics is the capture ratio spread: the upside capture ratio minus the downside capture ratio.
-A positive spread means the fund earns more in up markets than it loses in down markets relative to the benchmark.
-A negative spread means the opposite.
+The most useful single number to derive from these two metrics is the capture ratio, which is the upside capture ratio divided by the downside capture ratio.
+A ratio above 1.0 means the fund is adding value through the cycle; below 1.0 and it is destroying value relative to a passive index.

 Capture Ratio Spread = Upside Capture Ratio minus Downside Capture Ratio.
 Positive spread = asymmetric advantage.
 Negative spread = asymmetric disadvantage.